LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

-### Step 7 - Agent sends Messages
+### Step 7 - Agent Sends Messages

 In this stage, switch to the Agent-Workspace and accept the ring of the incoming request.
-Click the blinking ``Accept`` button.
+Click the blinking `Accept` button.

 ![agent-ring](img/ring.png)

-Type a few messages in the Agent Workspace.
+Type a few messages in the Agent Workspace and send them to the consumer.

 ### Step 8 - Subscribe to Conversation Content

 In order to get existing or new messages from the agent side, the consumer should subscribe to the content of the conversation.
-Substitute the ``__YOUR_CONVERSATION_ID__`` with the the ``conversationId`` you got in the response in the previous step, and paste it into the opened WebSocket.
+Substitute the `__YOUR_CONVERSATION_ID__` with the the `conversationId` you got in the response of the previous step, and paste it into the opened WebSocket.

 ```json
 {"kind":"req","id":"2","type":"ms.SubscribeMessagingEvents","body":{"dialogId":"__YOUR_CONVERSATION_ID__","conversationId":"__YOUR_CONVERSATION_ID__","fromSeq":0}}
 ```
-**Note**: you can use the message builder (<a href="consumer-int-msg-sub-events.html" target="_blank"><i class="fa fa-magic" aria-hidden="true"></i></a>) to build the above message.
+**Note**: you can use the message builder (<a href="consumer-int-msg-sub-events.html"><i class="fa fa-magic" aria-hidden="true"></i></a>) to build the above message.

 In response, you will get a subscription success message: